jesusmgit/AutoDB-backend/README.md

 Implemented Methods:

 checkHealth -> autodb-backend/checkHealth
-        Api to Check if the service is available via GET Petition
+        Api to Check if the service is available via POST Petition

 generate-sql -> autodb-backend/v1/generate-sql
         Api expects a json object and converts object into a query.
 The Api returns a List of all query.